Mimi Moscowitz’s Shopping

 She looked at their time in Florida like a tourist on vacation collecting vignettes, collecting interesting sights and sounds.
 The sign forbidding Jews entrance to the toilet wasn’t so much an insult as it was a curiosity– an interesting detail, part of a good story she could tell her friends in Brooklyn about the natives, when she got home.
 She had Ira pose with her in front of one of the signs, smiling even more than her usual photo-smile.
 She was tickled by the dirty looks she got from the locals when one of them took that picture, even more when she used the bathroom.
 Not that anyone staring at them had the nerve to say anything.
 They rightly imagined she could crush them with a glare.
 Beauty has that advantage.

 In school, she always had similar power over her classmates, from 5th grade on.
 In the stores, with other customers already there, some longer than her, the shopkeepers always turned their attention to Evelyn.
 If they asked who was next she would always defer.
 Fair is fair.
 But when they would turn to her soon after she entered the store, eager to be of service, even with others around, she considered herself lucky to have come across a nice merchant.
 Nothing more.
-She wasn’t aware, she was oblivious of the fact that she had privileges.
+She wasn’t aware, more accurately she was oblivious to the fact that she had privileges.
 When Ira pointed it out to her 10 years into their marriage it wasn’t a surprise.
 She had noticed, but she saw it as no big deal.
 It was simply part of her package, like being a brunette or having big green eyes.

 Her beauty and confidence were so much a given that it never occurred to her that she was anything other than a usual person.
 She knew she possessed power.
 She wanted to maintain it.
 And that she was prettier than others.
 But she assumed other people had different powers that worked for them.
 She had the advantage that while her mother sometimes made mistakes, she couldn’t go too far off in her shopping decisions.
 Evelyn was that pretty.